Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 The same HFE variant that is associated with LDL-C levels in the general population has been widely studied as it is present in two copies in the rare "single gene" iron loading disease, haemochromatosis.
 I participate in the review of haemochromatosis genetic testing and supervision of research projects at the Anthony Nolan Laboratories, Royal Free Hospital and in the curation of databases interpreting variants in HFE and other genes in the context of phenotypes of iron loading and haemochromatosis.

-Regulation of gene expression by iron is being investigated, both directly and as mediated by known iron responsive elements, potential novel iron responsive signatures and microRNAs influencing the expression of LDL-C - associated genes.
+Regulation of gene expression by iron is being investigated, both directly and as mediated by known iron responsive elements, potential novel iron responsive signatures, microRNAs and epigenetic changes such as DNA methylation, influencing the expression of LDL-C - associated genes.
 I am participating in the investigation of genetic mechanisms for regulation of iron with colleagues in the UCL - London School of Hygiene and Tropical Medicine - Edinburgh - Bristol Consortium, along with other research groups (UCLEB Plus), by discovery and conditional analysis of the loci associated with serum ferritin levels, as an index of body iron stores, and red blood cell traits.

-I am the Deputy Director of the UCL MSc in Cardiovascular Science course and Graduate Tutor for taught courses in the Institute for Cardiovascular Science.
+I am Director of the UCL Cardiovascular Science MSc programme, Graduate Tutor for taught courses in the Institute of Cardiovascular Science and a Senior Fellow of the Higher Education Academy.

-I also lecture on the UCL IBSc in Clinical Sciences course and on the Heart and Circulation and Cardiovascular Genetics modules.
+I also lecture on the UCL iBSc Cardiovascular Science and iBSc Clinical Sciences programmes and the Heart and Circulation and Cardiovascular Genetics modules.

-I am a research supervisor for PhD and MSc research projects and a personal tutor and mentor for several courses and personal development schemes.
+I am a research supervisor for PhD, MSc and iBSc research projects and a personal tutor and mentor for several courses and personal development schemes.

 |1987||PhD||Doctor of Philosophy – Biochemistry||University of London|